CoqHott/logrel-coq/README.md

 Proofs
 ----------

 The logical relation is defined in [LogicalRelation].
 It is first defined component by component, before the components are all brought together by inductive `LR` at the end of the file.
 The fundamental lemma of the logical relation, saying that every well-typed term is reducible, is in [Fundamental].
+Validty of list components, in particular `map` and functor laws for `map` can be found in [ValidList] and [ValidListElim].

 Injectivity and no-confusion of type constructor, and subject reduction, are proven in [TypeConstructorsInj]. `typing_SN`, in [Normalisation], shows that reduction on well-typed terms is (strongly) normalizing; this is phrased in a constructively acceptable way, as accessibility of every well-typed term under reduction, i.e. as well-foundation of the reduction relation.